 If you enjoy a challenge then the 978 metre high (3208 feet) Scafell Pike (England's highest mountain) will be right up your street.
 The starting point for most is from Wasdale head, making your way to Wasdale is a delight in itself, as the route takes you alongside Wastwater, a stunning lake surrounded by Red Pike, Kirk Fell, Great Gable and of course Scafell Pike.

-Check out this really in-depth guide with tons of detailed information about the location, a thorough route guide and even GPS coordinates anyone can download for free.
-This walk takes you to the highest peak in England and is much prettier and more interesting than the quicker route from Wasdale Head.
-The Scafell Pike walk allows you to conquer England's highest mountain while enjoying breathtaking views of the Lake District.
+Check out this really in-depth guide with tons of accurate information about the location, a thorough route guide, and even GPS coordinates anyone can download for free.
+This walk takes you to the highest peak in England, enjoying breathtaking views of the Lake District, and is much prettier and more interesting than the quicker route from Wasdale Head.
 Scafell Pike Walk

 Coniston Boating Centre